rackerlabs/rackspace-how-to/content/general/firmware-microcode-mitigations-against-cpu-speculative-execution-vulnerabilities.md

 ### Managed colocation

-Customers on Managed Colocation environments can work with their Rackspace account team to schedule maintenance to install the firmware/microcode updates or they can download the updates and apply them on their own.
+Customers on managed colocation environments can work with their Rackspace account team to schedule maintenance to install the firmware/microcode updates or they can download the updates and apply them on their own.
 Customers can also flash the firmware on their own as described in the following section.

 ### Flashing firmware